kimfucious/cowsay/README.md

 2. cowsay-api is a backend Express API, using [express-graphql](https://github.com/graphql/express-graphql)
 3. mongodb_data is persistant storage for a MongoDB database

 🐮 You need to create the mongodb_data directory and give it the correct permissions.
-See [setup](#setup) step 3 below.
+See [Setup](#setup) step 3 below.

 ## Prerequisites